 Sign me up!
 How do I get started as a client?

 Awesome!
 First, fill out our inquiry form and be sure to note in the comments you wish to hire us.
-We will confirm we can meet your deadline and take on your project.
+We will confirm whether we can meet your deadline and take on your project.
 If so, we’ll collect your contact information, send you a retainer invoice, and set up your project in our collaborative work space.
 You can expect a welcome message to log in.
 Any files or documents relevant to your project will be uploaded and ready to go, and we will be stoked to work with you.

 I’m a student.
 Should I send you my thesis before or after it has been reviewed by my faculty supervisor?